 This almond flour cake is a fluffy and understated dessert that you can serve at any function!
-Perfectly light and sweet- flavored with vanilla.
+Perfectly light and sweetly flavored with vanilla.

-If you are craving something sweet but don't want something overpowering, then this keto almond flour cake is perfect for you.
+If you are craving something sweet but don't want a dessert that is overpowering, then this keto almond flour cake is perfect for you.

 This is a fluffy almond flour cake that you can customize in a variety of different ways.